Receiptful/receiptful-api-docs/source/includes/_authentication.md

 ### Authorizing Requests

-As mentioned above, Conversio issues [PoP Access Tokens](https://tools.ietf.org/html/draft-ietf-oauth-signed-http-request-03).
+As mentioned above, CM Commerce issues [PoP Access Tokens](https://tools.ietf.org/html/draft-ietf-oauth-signed-http-request-03).
 These add a layer of security on top of Bearer tokens, requiring Partner Apps to sign every request using their Client Secret.

 Reading the Tokens draft & JWS RFC will provide deeper understanding of what's going on, but to get started quickly we'd recommend using a lib for the language being used.
 Some examples: